taufderl/mailagent/README.md

 - confirmation for subscription delete added
 - show active page in menu as active
 - clean subscriptions pages
-- bug when creating new user with list
+- bug when creating new user with list solved
+- downcase all email inputs
+- removed all unused routes for ressources

 # VERIFY THAT IT WORKS